yihaozhadan/gitdiagram/README.md

 ./start-database.sh
 ```

+When prompted to generate a random password, input yes.
-The database will start in a container at `localhost:5432`
+The Postgres database will start in a container at `localhost:5432`

 6. Initialize the database schema